Symbolic, Distributed and Distributional Representations for Natural Language Processing in the Era of Deep Learning: a Survey

 \section{Abstract}

-Natural language and symbols are intimately correlated.
-Recent advances in machine learning (ML) and in natural language processing (NLP) seem to contradict the above intuition: symbols are fading away, erased by vectors or tensors called \emph{distributed} and \emph{distributional representations}.
-However, there is a strict link between distributed/distributional representations and symbols, being the first an approximation of the second.
-A clearer understanding of the strict link between distributed/distributional representations and symbols will certainly lead to radically new deep learning networks.
-In this paper we make a survey that aims to draw the link between symbolic representations and distributed/distributional representations.
-This is the right time to revitalize the area of interpreting how symbols are represented inside neural networks.
+Natural language is inherently a discrete symbolic representation of human knowledge.
+Recent advances in machine learning (ML) and in natural language processing (NLP) seem to contradict the above intuition: discrete symbols are fading away, erased by vectors or tensors called \emph{distributed} and \emph{distributional representations}.
+However, there is a strict link between distributed/distributional representations and discrete symbols, being the first an approximation of the second.
+A clearer understanding of the strict link between distributed/distributional representations and symbols may certainly lead to radically new deep learning networks.
+In this paper we make a survey that aims to renew the link between symbolic representations and distributed/distributional representations.
+This is the right time to revitalize the area of interpreting how discrete symbols are represented inside neural networks.